ovotech/cypress-tourist/README.md

 ## Todo

+- [ ] "approve" script to copy new challenger screenshots to champion.
+- [ ] Allow for custom cypress directory - reading from cypress.json.
+- [ ] Automated testing and greenkeeper to maintain latest dependencies.
+- [ ] Different method of waiting for page load - ideally not time based.
 - [ ] Initialize with options such as custom device viewports, or a different wait time.
+- [ ] Investigate only diffing files with a different hash.
 - [ ] Investigate parallel running.
-- [ ] Different method of waiting for page load - ideally not time based.
-- [ ] Investigate only diffing files with a different hash.
-- [ ] Automated testing and greenkeeper to maintain latest dependencies.
-- [ ] Allow for custom cypress directory - reading from cypress.json.
-- [ ] Intitialization script to create the required folder structures.
-- [ ] "approve" script to copy new challenger screenshots to champion.

 ## Contributing